mariocpinto/0009_MOOC_Python_Data_Structures/Course_Notes.md

 These notes are intended to be a high level overview / quick refresher of the contents of the Coursera course '[Python Data Structures](https://www.coursera.org/learn/python-data/)'.
 This MOOC is the second of the four courses in the '[Python for Everybody Specialization](https://www.coursera.org/specializations/python)'.
-The accompanying open book to this course is [Python for Informatics](http://pythonlearn.com/).
+The accompanying open book to this course is [Python for Informatics](http://pythonlearn.com/) (parts of which have been derived from the book [How to Think LIke a Computer Scientist: Learning with Python](http://www.greenteapress.com/thinkpython/thinkCSpy/)).

-#### Week 1
+#### Week 1: Introduction & Strings

 These are the topics covered in week 1: